Obtaining VA Benefits For Disabled Veterans

 Proving The Need For Disabled Vet Benefits

-This is why a disability lawyer is so critical.
-These consummate legal professionals understand how the VA operates.
+- This is why a disability lawyer is so critical.
+Experienced legal professionals understand how the VA operates.
 A sharp VA attorney can ensure that all of the necessary information is not only obtained, but presented in its full and accurate form.

-The VA will even look at personal statements when evaluating your claim for disability benefits.
+- The VA will even look at personal statements when evaluating your claim for disability benefits.
 For instance, you may choose to have your brother or sister speak on your behalf.
-A written statement can help support the extent of your condition(s).
+A written statement can help support your claim for disability.

-In all cases, you should strive to establish the reasons behind your disability developing.
-You should also establish a time-frame.
+- In all cases, you will need to establish the reasons underlying the development of your disability.
+You should also be able to establish a time-frame.

 How We Help With Disabled Veterans Benefits

-At Berke Law Firm, P.A., we are proud to offer competent legal services for our country’s veterans.
+At Berke Law Firm, P.A., we are proud to offer experienced legal services for veterans.
 If you are a veteran diagnosed with a physical or mental condition, you may be eligible to collect Disability Compensation.

 We specifically address issues that include: